lilithgannone/lilygannone.ics385spring2026/README.md

 - Reliable, punctual, and collaborative
 - Strong analytical and problem-solving skills
 - Able to translate complex information into accessible formats
 - Comfortable working with structured data and confidential information

+## Professional Interests
+- Writing and journalism
+- Digital marketing
+- Visual communication and design
+- Business development and administration

+## Learning Goals for ICS 385

+In this course, I want to build a basic but solid understanding of web development and how modern websites are created and maintained.
+I also want to better understand how artificial intelligence is being used in everyday digital tools and business settings.
+My goal is to learn how these technologies can be used to support communication, creativity, and problem-solving, especially in areas like writing, marketing, and information sharing.

 ## Weekly ICS 385 Projects

-### Week 1 – Introduction, AI and Setup
+### Week 1 – Introduction, AI, and Setup

 ### Week 2 – HTML and CSS
 HW2: Bio Page Original - [bio.html](week2/hw2/bio.html), [styles.css](week2/hw2/styles.css) <br>